CalebmKopp/shmup-tutorial/ep12-doggie/readme.md

 ## Challenge 1
 - program collision between bullets and enemies
+---
+- this requires, a lot of math
 ## Challenge 2
 - fix the shoot-button-hold bug
   - as of right now, when you hold the shoot button